In Loving Memory

 Where is her tree located?

 The tree is located south of the Rock Creek Trailhead on Evergreen Road just east of Aloclek Drive in Hillsboro.
 Use the map below to locate the tree.
-Click on the marker for directions.
-(Unfortunately, this doesn't work on some mobile devices and browsers.)
+The location is approximate.

 The Memorial Bench